Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Abstract

 \section{Abstract}

 This paper revisits the identification and estimation of a class of semiparametric (distribution-free) panel data binary choice models with lagged dependent variables, exogenous covariates, and entity fixed effects.
-Using an ``identification at infinity'' argument, we show that the model is point identified in the presence of a free-varying continuous covariate.
+We provide a novel identification strategy, using an ``identification at infinity'' argument.
 In contrast with the celebrated \cite{honore-k}, our method permits time trends of any form and does not suffer from the ``curse of dimensionality''.
 We propose an easily implementable conditional maximum score estimator.
 The asymptotic properties of the proposed estimator are fully characterized.
 A small-scale Monte Carlo study demonstrates that our approach performs satisfactorily in finite samples.
-We illustrate the usefulness of our method by presenting an empirical application to enrollment in private hospital insurance using the HILDA survey data.
+We illustrate the usefulness of our method by presenting an empirical application to enrollment in private hospital insurance using the Household, Income and Labor Dynamics in Australia (HILDA) Survey data.